arwhirang/DDI-recursive-NN/README.md

 &ensp;&ensp;nltk

 ## Data:
-&ensp;Use the preprocessed test and train data in the Demo/data folder.
+&ensp;Our code use the preprocessed test and train data in the Demo/data folder.
 This is not the original data.
+&ensp;Word embedding is not included. visit : http://evexdb.org/pmresources/vec-space-models/

-&ensp;For the whole DDI'13 corpus, visit : http://labda.inf.uc3m.es/ddicorpus
+&ensp;For the original DDI'13 corpus, visit : http://labda.inf.uc3m.es/ddicorpus
 &ensp;&ensp;In case the above site is not working, one can use the APIforDDICorpus2013.zip file.
-&ensp;Word embedding is not included. visit : http://evexdb.org/pmresources/vec-space-models/
+&ensp;&ensp;The APIforDDICorpus2013.zip file is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 https://creativecommons.org/licenses/by-nc-sa/4.0/

 [//]: # (&ensp;We report the ids of the training set in the "TrainingSetIDs" file.)